orenzah/inet/showcases/emulation/osudpVoip/doc/index.rst

 networks, such as the Internet.

-VoIP uses codecs to encapsulate audio into data packets, transmit the packets across an IP network and unencapsulate the packets back into audio at the other end of the connection.
+VoIP uses codecs to encapsulate audio into data packets, transmit the packets across an IP network and decapsulate the packets back into audio at the other end of the connection.
 By eliminating the use of circuit-switched networks for voice, VoIP reduces network infrastructure costs, enables providers to deliver voice services over their broadband